ryumada/python-djangorestframework-tutorial/README.md

 - I create a snippet views in `snippets/views.py`
 - wire the views (routing) by creating `snippets/urls.py`
 - wire up the root urlcof (routing) in the `tutorial/urls.py`, to include our snippet app's URLs.

+> PS: See commit changes to learn more about this repository